utetrapp/learning-flutter/README.md

 - [cached_network_image](https://pub.dev/packages/cached_network_image): Flutter library to load and cache network images.
 Can also be used with placeholder and error widgets.
 - [dio](https://pub.dev/packages/dio): A powerful Http client for Dart, which supports Interceptors, FormData, Request Cancellation, File Downloading, Timeout etc.
 - [drift](https://pub.dev/packages/drift): Drift is a reactive library to store relational data in Dart and Flutter applications.
 - [equatable](https://pub.dev/packages/equatable): A Dart package that helps to implement value based equality without needing to explicitly override == and hashCode.
+- [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) -- very usable and easy way to define your thema, including playground.
 - [flutter_bloc](https://pub.dev/packages/flutter_bloc): Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.
 Built to be used with the bloc state management package.
 - [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage): Flutter Secure Storage provides API to store data in secure storage.
 Keychain is used in iOS, KeyStore based solution is used in Android.
 - [freezed](https://pub.dev/packages/freezed): Code generation for immutable classes that has a simple syntax/API without compromising on the features.